ssbc/jitdb/README.md

 `arrival` refers to when a message was added to the database.
 This can be important for messages from other peers that might arrive out of order compared when they were created.

+`latestMsgKeyPrecompaction` is used internally, and it's safe to just pass `null` as its value when you're calling `paginate`.

 The result is an object with the fields: